 People who can enter a country without such a visa are sometimes said to be traveling "visa-free."
 Technically, this is not true.
 When the unsmiling immigration officer gives you a stare and then slams a stamp onto one of your passport's pages, you're getting a "visa on arrival."
 But it beats the often lengthy and complicated process of applying for a visa at a country's consular office or embassy.

-Afghanistan issues the weakest passport on Earth.
-Afghans can visit just 28 countries without first acquiring a visa.
-Passports from Iraq, Somalia, and Pakistan rank just barely ahead.
+Iraq and Afghanistan issued the index's weakest passports.
+Iraqis and Afghans can visit just 30 countries without first acquiring a visa.
+Passports from Pakistan, Syria and Somalia rank just barely ahead.

 If you hold a diplomatic passport, the world is your oyster.
 Issued to government representatives and diplomats who travel on official state business, these passports often allow holders to avoid standard immigration and customs checkpoints altogether.